Overview

 Designing a marketplace that helps brands and creators form meaningful partnerships.

 My first priority was engaging the people who had already shown interest in the platform.
-To do this, I worked with the Amplifii team to design two tailored onboarding forms - one for creators (sellers) and one for brands (buyers) - both doubling as surveys shared through Instagram and X (I still prefer calling it Twitter…).
+To do this, I created two onboarding forms that doubled as surveys - one for creators (sellers) and one for brands (buyers).

 The onboarding survey that helped us shape the foundation of Amplifii's design